badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 }
 {% endhighlight %}

-Fairly straightforward, next we need an array mapping of searches and replaces.
+Fairly straightforward, next we need an array mapping search terms to their replacements.

 {% highlight javascript %}
 var rules = [